Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

 One uses left Hilbert algebra theory to show that the G.N.S.-space of the extension is the same as the original one.
-This result is not completely trivial but is essentially proven in Section 2 of Chapter VII on weights in [T3].
+This result is not completely trivial but is essentially proven in Section~2 of Chapter~VII on weights in~\cite{T3}.
 Then it is shown that the extension is still invariant.
-The way this is done, is similar as the invariance of the dual weight is proven in Proposition 3.15.
-Essentially, the argument used to prove that left invariance of $\varphi$ implies the formula $WW^*=1$ for the left regular representation $W$, is 'reversed'.
+The way this is done, is similar as the invariance of the dual weight is proven in Proposition~\ref{3.15}.
+Essentially, the argument used to prove that left invariance of~$\varphi$ implies the formula $WW^*=1$ for the left regular representation~$W$, is `reversed'.

-\inspr{A.7} Proposition \rm As in Proposition A.6, assume that $A$ is a C$^*$-algebra with a comultiplication $\Delta$.
-Now assume that $\varphi$ and $\psi$ are non-trivial, densely defined, lower semi-contiuous and central weights on $A$ such that $\varphi$ is left invariant and $\psi$ is right invariant.
-Then the supports of $\varphi$ and $\psi$ in $A^{**}$ are equal.
+\begin{Proposition} As in Proposition~{\rm \ref{A.6}}, assume that~$A$ is a~$C^*$-algebra with a~comultiplication~$\Delta$.
+Now assume that~$\varphi$ and~$\psi$ are non-trivial, densely defined, lower semi-continuous and central weights on~$A$ such that~$\varphi$ is left invariant and~$\psi$ is right invariant.
+Then the supports of~$\varphi$ and~$\psi$ in $A^{**}$ are equal. \end{Proposition}